Voluntary Community and Faith (VCF)

 - All allegations against staff must be reported to the local authority designated officer (LADO) who will advise on what action needs to be taken.

-Safeguarding Children Guidance
+TSL Safeguarding Children policy

 The Safeguarding Board recommends that voluntary and community groups use this checklist to assess their current level of safeguarding practice, identify any concerns and areas for improvement, and identify any support that may be needed to implement improvements: